Written by

 Like many breakthrough technologies, Perplexity Computer began as an internal tool at Perplexity.
 Computer was born in the place where we do most of our work: Slack.

 At first, we called it ASI, a play on artificial superintelligence and “a Slack integration.”
-In the channel you could simply tag ASI, and ask it to perform any task you can think of.
-Pulling data from Snowflake, researching the web, preparing board memos, writing code, anything.
-Soon, we realized with deep research and web access, it was much more than ASI.
-So we renamed it Computer.
+In the channel employees could simply tag ASI, and ask it to perform any task you can think of.
+That included pulling data from Snowflake, researching the web, preparing board memos, writing code, and more.

 Because we were using it in a public Slack channel, everyone could see better ways to use Computer, and tag Computer into more shared workflows.
 Collaboration improved Computer.
-We began to work on a public version of Computer, but we knew Slack would always be a powerful place to use it.

 Collaboration requires context

-Computer in Slack keeps the request, the context, and the output together.
-Teammates can add detail in the thread, project leads can hand off work in public, and everyone can review the result in the same shared workflow.
-The work stays in one place instead of moving across separate tools.
+When working in Slack, teams can keep the query, the context, and the output together.
+Teammates can add detail in the thread, project leads can hand off work, and everyone can review the result in the same shared workflow.

 What teams use it for

+Users can work with Computer directly in Slack in a lot of different ways.
 For example, users can ask it to:

-“Review this partnership proposal, fact-check the statistics, flag risky terms, and return a marked-up Word document with suggested edits.”
+• “Review this partnership proposal, fact-check the statistics, flag risky terms, and return a marked-up Word document with suggested edits.”

-“Draft this quarter’s OKR kickoff deck using our strategy docs, prior results, and current backlog.”
+• “Draft this quarter’s OKR kickoff deck using our strategy docs, prior results, and current backlog.”

-“Find the sales call appointments that showed up in GoHighLevel, review the recordings, and send a summary report to the sales manager in Slack.”
+• “Find the sales call appointments that showed up in GoHighLevel, review the recordings, and send a summary report to the sales manager in Slack.”

-How we use Computer in Slack
+How to use Computer in Slack

 Computer may ask follow-up questions before it starts.
 That usually means it is clarifying the goal or the output.
 Once it has what it needs, it can keep working in the background while you move on to something else.